David-Atueyi/Movius-Chats/README.md

 A highly customizable, feature-rich chats interface component for React Native applications.
 Built with performance and flexibility in mind, this component provides a complete solution for implementing chats functionality in your mobile applications.

+## ⚠️ Important Implementation Notes

+- **Native Rebuild Required**: This package uses native modules that require rebuilding your application after installation.
+- **Expo Go Compatibility**: This package is **not compatible** with Expo Go due to its native dependencies.
+You must use a development build or eject from Expo Go to use this library.
+- **Development Build**: For Expo users, you'll need to create a [Development Build](https://docs.expo.dev/develop/development-builds/introduction/) to use this package.

 ## Features

 - 🚀 Full TypeScript support